frida-2020/frida-2020.github.io/index.md

 Dates: September 3rd to September 5th 2020

-Online workshop from 6pm to 8pm CET
+Online workshop from 6pm to 8pm CEST (time in Vienna).

 The workshop is organized as part of [QONFEST 2020](http://qonfest2020.conf.tuwien.ac.at/), also hosting [CONCUR 2020](https://concur2020.forsyte.at/).